NVIDIA H200 Price Guide 2026: GPU Cost, Rental & Cloud Pricing

 - Single H200 can handle what previously required 2x H100s for many workloads

-Frequently Asked Questions
+Frequently Asked Questions About NVIDIA H200 Price

-How much does an H200 chip cost?
+How much does an NVIDIA H200 GPU cost?

-The H200 GPU costs between $30,000 to $40,000 to purchase outright.
-For rentals, H200 prices range from $3.72 to $10.60 per GPU hour depending on the provider, with Jarvislabs offering the most affordable option at $3.80/hour.
+The NVIDIA H200 GPU costs between $30,000 to $40,000 to purchase outright.
+For cloud rentals, H200 prices range from $3.72 to $10.60 per GPU hour depending on the provider, with Jarvislabs offering the most affordable option at $3.80/hour.

-How much is H200 vs H100?
+What is the NVIDIA H200 price vs H100?

 The H200 costs approximately 15-20% more than the H100.
 While an H100 costs $25,000-$30,000, the H200 ranges from $30,000-$40,000.
-For rentals, H200s typically cost $1-2 more per hour than H100s, but deliver 40-80% better performance for memory-intensive workloads.
+For cloud rentals, H200s typically cost $1-2 more per hour than H100s, but deliver 40-80% better performance for memory-intensive workloads.

-Is the H200 the best GPU?
+Is the NVIDIA H200 the best GPU for AI?

-How much to rent H200?
+How much does it cost to rent an H200 GPU?

 Conclusion & Next Steps